intel-unesp-mcp/infieri2019-session2/README.md

-**2.3.3** In this exercise we are going to address a common need in most MPI programs, which is for one process to get data from the user, either by reading from the terminal or command line arguments, and then to distribute this information to all other processors.
+**2.3.3** In this exercise we are going to address a common need in most MPI programs, which is for one process to get data from the user, either by reading from the terminal or command line arguments, and then to distribute this information to all other processes.
 Have a look at source code <> , which reads an integer value from the terminal and distributes the value to all of the MPI processes.
-Each process the print out its rank and the value it received.
+Each process then prints out its rank and the value it received.
 Values are received until a negative integer is given as input.
-Compile the source file with the Intel compiler using the usual Intel MPI wrapper, execute it and check the results.
+Compile the source file with the Intel compiler using the usual Intel MPI wrapper (mpiicc), execute it (mpirun) on a few nodes and check the results.

 **Note:**